sfReapportion

 Limitations

-The sfReapportion package has only been lightly tested, especially when it comes to its weighted functions.
-However, the main function, which uses unweighted population counts, has been thoroughly tested, and its results have been reproduced with the areal package.
+The sfReapportion package has only been lightly tested when it comes to its weighted modes.
+However, the main function, which uses unweighted population counts by default, has been thoroughly tested, and its results have been successfully reproduced with the areal package.

 The sfReapportion package only performs extensive areal-weighted interpolation: for intensive or multiple (mixed) interpolation, users should turn to the areal package.
 Additional methods are also available from the populR package.